Pi-Squared-Inc/evm-semantics/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/evm.md

     syntax PrecompiledOp ::= "BLS12G1MSM"
  // -------------------------------------
-    // TODO: implement `bls12G1Msm` as a hook, using Pippenger's algorithm (blst_p1s_mult_pippenger)
-    // However, note that the implementation of `g1_lincomb_fast` has the
+    // Note that the implementation of `g1_lincomb_fast` has the following comment:
-    // following comment:
     //
     //  * @remark While this function is significantly faster than g1_lincomb_naive(), we refrain from
     //  * using it in security-critical places (like verification) because the blst Pippenger code has not